nghilevi/android-web-bar-laurea-app/README.md

 -------
 Finding what food will be servered at Laurea cafeteria has never been easier with this app.
 The idea is it's not only easy to use for the direct users, it also helps Laurea employees a lot in inputing, modifying and managing entries without any IT knowledge.
 The app syncs dynamically and offer a good user experience.

-Even though having almost all core functionalities at the moment, the app needs to have an authentication mechanism, especially for the front-end web module and a way to store, manage and retrieve data in multiple weeks, months, even years.
+Even though having almost all core functionalities at the moment, the app needs to have an authentication as well as validation mechanism, especially for the front-end web module and a way to store, manage and retrieve data in multiple weeks, months, even years, even in offline environment.